 They can't eat.

 TPN and gastrostomy or G-tube feedings are treatments but they aren't to be considered permanent solutions - unless there is no alternative.

-Determining and implementing the options is the role of the Intestinal Rehabilitation Program team at The Nebraska Medical Center.
+Determining and implementing the options is the role of the Intestinal Rehabilitation Program team at Nebraska Medicine.

 "The greatest strength of our program is the people," Dr. Mercer said.
 "We have assembled a simply outstanding, dedicated group of health-care professionals who all have the common goal of helping children and adults with short bowel syndrome.
 Everyone is absolutely committed and passionate about what we do."

 The family-centered care that is the core of the program has helped attract parents of infants and small children from around the country.
 "I can only imagine how frightening it must be for parents when they hear their child has short bowel," Dr. Mercer said.
 "We're here to help people understand that there is hope, great hope for what we can do to help their children.
 We all have families of our own, and we treat all our children in intestinal rehab as if they were our own."